zaiisao/Documentation/en/Video/start_call_android.md

 ---
-title: Start a Call
+title: Start a Video Call
 description:
 platform: Android
-updatedAt: Tue Nov 19 2019 03:33:27 GMT+0800 (CST)
+updatedAt: Wed Feb 26 2020 04:19:13 GMT+0800 (CST)
 ---
-# Start a Call
+# Start a Video Call
-Use this guide to quickly start a basic call with the Agora SDK for Android.
+Use this guide to quickly start a basic video call with the Agora Video SDK for Android.

-## Try the demo
+## Sample project

 We provide an open-source [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Android-Tutorial-1to1) demo project that implements the basic one-to-one video call on GitHub.
-You can try the demo and view the source code.

 ## Prerequisites